DrPoojaAbhijith/Analyzing-Customer-Churn/README.md

 ## Conclusion

-•	Based on the analysis conducted and the model’s performance on the dataset, it can be concluded that the Liner Regression for predicting Monthly Charges and Simple & Multiple Logistic Regression and Decision Tree and Random Forest will be fit and suitable for weather the customer Churn or Not.
+•	Based on the analysis conducted and the model’s performance on the dataset, it can be concluded that the Linear Regression for predicting Monthly Charges and Simple & Multiple Logistic Regression and Decision Tree and Random Forest will be fit and suitable for weather the customer Churn or Not.

 •	**Linear Regression** : The evaluation matrix which is RMSE we got RMSE Score is 5.86.